Over the course of our three days in Edinburgh, I was on a serious mission. A caffeine mission, that is.

 Sourdough bread and doughnut lovers, take note.
 Since its inception in 2015, Twelve Triangles has placed a strong emphasis on slow ferment cold prove doughs while baking all of their goods from scratch.

-If you’re looking for bread done well, with no additives or extra crap added — that’s also freaking delicious — this is the spot for you.
+If you’re looking for bread done well, with no additives or extra crap added— that’s also freaking delicious—this is the spot for you.

-90 Brunswick St, Edinburgh EH7 5HR, UK
+Address: 90 Brunswick St, Edinburgh EH7 5HR, UK

 Fortitude

-A tiny locale that makes up for its size in quality, Fortitude is a specialty coffee roaster using filtered water and single origin beans with their la Marzocco Linea PB.
+Now with three locations around the city, Fortitude is a specialty coffee roaster using filtered water and single origin beans with their la Marzocco Linea PB.

 Elephant House